Reasoning Series, Part 1: Understanding OpenAI o1

 Conclusion

-This covers the initial release and understanding of GPT-o1.
+This covers the initial release and understanding of OpenAI o1.
 In future parts of this series, we’ll delve deeper into the topic of reasoning and an attempt to replicate the functionality of o1 model.
+Reasoning Series, Part 2: Reasoning and Inference Time Scaling.

 References and Acknowledgements